Battle of the Aegates: Marine archaeology

-Since 2010, 19 (24, as of August 2022) bronze warship rams have been found by archaeologists in the sea off the west coast of Sicily.
+Beginning in 2010 and as of August 2022, twenty-four bronze warship rams have been found by archaeologists in the sea off the west coast of Sicily.
 Ten bronze helmets and hundreds of amphorae have also been found.
 The rams, seven of the helmets, and six intact amphorae, along with a number of fragments, have since been recovered.
 Inscriptions allowed four of the rams to be identified as coming from Roman-built ships, one from a Carthaginian vessel, with the origins of the others being unknown.
 It is possible that some of the Roman-built vessels had been captured by the Carthaginians earlier in the war and were crewed by them when they were sunk.
 It is believed that the rams were each attached to a sunken warship when they were deposited on the seabed.

 Six of the helmets were of the Montefortino type typically used by the legions, three with one or both bronze cheek pieces still attached; the seventh, badly corroded, was of a different design and may be Carthaginian.
 The archaeologists involved stated that the location of artefacts so far discovered supports Polybius's account of where the battle took place.
 Based on the dimensions of the recovered rams, the archaeologists who have studied them believe that they all came from triremes, contrary to Polybius's account of all of the warships involved being quinqueremes.
 However, they believe that the many amphora identified confirm that the Carthaginian ships were laden with supplies.